We all make mistakes. But solo travel mistakes? Well, it would just be better not to make any.

 - Being too polite.
-We are trained to be polite and to keep our voices down in public.
-But if you are being bothered by someone your best defense is to speak up.
+We are trained to be polite and to keep our voices down in public, but if you are being bothered by someone your best defense is to speak up.
 Yell, if necessary.
-Drawing attention of others usually resolves such problems quickly.
-Before leaving, take some time in your basement or some other appropriate place to find your loud voice.
+Drawing the attention of others usually resolves such problems quickly.
+Before leaving home, take some time in your basement or some other appropriate place to find your loud voice.
 Practice yelling.

 - Being out of touch.
 Traveling untethered is a great feeling.
 But if something were to go wrong, it would be good if others knew where to find you.
 Stay in touch with home one way or another, on a regular basis.
 Read: Use Your Phone Anywhere in the World: Free and Low-cost Options

-- Don’t be a target.
-If you’re feeling lost or unsure of something, don’t stand around looking vulnerable.
+- Looking lost.
+If you're feeling lost or unsure of something, don't stand around looking vulnerable.
 Look around with purpose and draw on the support of strangers that you choose, not the ones who choose you.
 I tend to look for a family.

 - Flashing expensive items or jewelry.
 This is a big mistake.
-Don’t attract the attention of pickpockets and thieves.
-Read: Keep Your Cash & Cards: 10 Ways to Protect Yourself from Pickpockets.
+Don't attract the attention of pickpockets and thieves.
+Read: Protect Yourself from Pickpockets: Keep Cards & Cash Safe.

 - Being lax about security.
 This is an obvious point.
 Lock your room carefully.
 Make sure that the door actually closes behind you.
 Use your room safe for your valuables when possible.